ReadingAndThinking.com

 In this book

 1. Social Currency: People tend to choose iconic identity signals as the basis for judging identity.
-People like to share because they will feel that it is a reflection of their personal identity, which will make them look more shrewd, and witty, and get more praise.
-Planning a thing can reflect their identity, for example; the lever game turns out; that scarcity and exclusivity increase their sense of belonging.
+People like to share because they will feel that it is a reflection of their personal identity, which will make them look more shrewd and witty and get more praise.
+Planning a thing can reflect their identity; for example, the lever game shows that scarcity and exclusivity increase their sense of belonging.

-2. Trigger: To put it simply, let your product be linked to something that often appears in people's vision, and constantly stimulate people's associations (increase its activation rate)
+2. Trigger: To put it simply, let your product be linked to something that often appears in people's vision and constantly stimulates people's associations (increase its activation rate)

 3. Emotion: There are negative and positive points, and this distinction is not comprehensive, it is also necessary to evaluate whether emotions have high arousal, which can be realized in physical and psychological aspects (Americans are interested in health and education topics); alone The psychological or physiological responses that are stimulated will also affect people's enthusiasm for communication.

 4. Public: Make use of people's herd mentality to increase the visibility of marketing and amplify this herd.
-Prove that I am a part of the society, (FB's guide comment); use the remaining of the behavior to increase visibility and increase publicity.
+Prove that I am a part of the society (FB's guide comment); use the remaining behavior to increase visibility and publicity.

 5. Practical Value: What is the benefit of your thing to people, how to magnify this benefit, apply prospect theory (you need to set a reference point; the same discount value will become smaller as its base increases), Increase its limitations, 100 principles, etc.; this is mainly for the person who receives the information